Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/overview-toolbar.md

 This is a "smart" toolbar, and dynamically changes to match your current editing method and selection.

 * Buttons are only shown on the Toolbar if they are applicable in your current editing mode
-* Buttons that cannot be used on the current selection are automatically greyed-out and disabled.
+* Buttons that cannot be used on the current selection are automatically grayed-out and disabled.

 ---